 Predicting with high certainty the cash flows from games is difficult.
 Both the reach of the games and the revenues generated from the games depend to a high degree on the appeal and quality of the games - since they are entertainment products and need to resonate with consumer preferences in addition to being well executed.
-Had the discount rate for The Secret World been increased by 2 per cent (i.e. set to 17 % as was the level for 2009) the below mentioned reversal of part of the previously recognized impairment loss would have been reduced by USD 2,500 thousands (all else equal).
 Management determined budgeted numbers of players based on the actual customer base for the games in operation, market information obtained as well as 3rd party sales estimates, and its own expectations of customer development.
-This estimate represents manage-ment's best estimate, but is subject to a relatively high degree of uncertainty; especially for games not launched and for games to be launched in the free-to-play segment where Funcom has limited experience.
+This estimate represents management's best estimate, but is subject to a relatively high degree of uncertainty; especially for games not launched and for games to be launched in the free-toplay segment where Funcom has limited experience.